nicolas-liima/nicolas-liima/README.md

 - 🔭 I’m **Front-end and Back-end Developer**

-- 🌱 I’m currently learning **Java and React**
+- 🌱 I’m currently learning **Java and Spring**

 - 📫 How to reach me: **Nicolastoledolima18@icloud.com**

-- ⚡ Fun fact: **I take an English course on Saturdays 🗽.
-I'm passionate about football ⚽, I like playing video games 🎮 and I'm extroverted😄!**
+- ⚡ Fun fact: **I'm passionate about football ⚽, I like playing video games 🎮 and I'm extroverted😄!**

 #